rsrothwe/Getting-and-Cleaning-Data-Coursera/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-#Notes on this program
+#Running run_analysis.R
 This program requires the zip file: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip is downloaded and unzipped in the working directory of the user.
-We also use the libraries reshape2 and data.table.
+We also use the libraries reshape2 and data.table (install.packages("reshape2"), install.packages("data.table").
+You can then directly run this program using source("run_analysis.R")